dante-biase/py2bin/README.md

        py2bin main.py -r path/to/resources [OTHER OPTIONS]

 ### Output
-1. the output binary will be named with the stem of `PY_FILE`
+1. The output binary will be named with the stem of `PY_FILE`
-2. if `destination_directory` is not specified, the binary will be placed in the same directory as `PY_FILE`
+2. If `destination_directory` is not specified, the binary will be placed in the same directory as `PY_FILE`